 WWII shell explosion; one killed and two injured after mishandling UXO

-The World War II projectile was found at a logging site by the men.
+A World War II projectile exploded at a logging site in Eastern Romania on Monday, killing one man and severely injuring two others.
 It is reported that one of the men struck the UXO with a hammer.

 In 1944 the Russian Army pushed the German Army back into Romania.
 As a result, a number of battles were fought in the east of the country.
 Battlefields are usually contaminated with UXO and consequently war relic finds such as this are not uncommon.